sunkit02/realbeatz/README.md

 Note: Although original goal of sharing music in real time wasn't met, the application is still capable of connecting friends and family via posts.

+This is the backend REST API repository.
+The following is the link to the frontend repository: https://github.com/ReynXBC/realbeatz-front
 _____________________________________________

 Group members: